Andromeda-stack/Legacy/README.md

 * Create a "prop.json" and include "token" and "prefix" and "url" if you want updates leading to the git, not required.

 * Go to "prop.json" and paste your bot token.
-If you dont have one please go here, and create a token https://discord.com/developers/applications
+If you don't have one please go here, and create a token https://discord.com/developers/applications

 **Dependency:**